tangentsoft/pidp8i/HACKERS.md

 Git: with Git, the checkout and the clone are intermingled in the same directory tree, but in Fossil, they are strictly separate.
-Git can emulate Fossil's normal working style through its [worktree][gitwt] feature, but it's a kind of lash-up using symlinks and such, whereas with Fossil, there is no confusion: the repository clone is a single SQLite database file — here, `pidp8i.fossil` — and the checkouts are made from the contents of that database.
+Git can emulate Fossil's normal working style through its [worktree][gitwt] feature, but it employs some trickery that causes some unwanted side effects that don't affect Fossil by design: the repository clone is a single SQLite database file — here, `pidp8i.fossil` — and the checkouts are made from the contents of that database.

 Another important difference relative to Git is that with Fossil, local checkins attempt to automatically sync checked-in changes back to the